abhi0395/mycv/README.md

 Dec 2025 - present: Independent Postdoctoral Fellow, IUCAA, Pune, India

+- *Leading independent projects on characterizing the global statistical properties of metals and their evolution in the Universe.*

-- *Leading/Led independent projects on physical properties of gas in and around galaxies using MHD simulations and observations from MUSE, SDSS and DESI.*
+- *Exploring physical properties of gas in and around galaxies using MHD simulations and observations from MUSE, SDSS and DESI.*

-- *Builder and support scientist for the DESI spectroscopic pipeline.*
+- *Builder and support scientist for the DESI’s redshift fitter pipeline.*

 Sep 2022 - Oct 2025: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA

-- *Leading/Led independent projects on metal absorbers in and around galaxies using DESI, producing the largest metal absorber catalogs.*
+- *Led independent projects on metal absorbers in and around galaxies using DESI, producing the largest metal absorber catalogs.*

-- *Developer and support scientist for the DESI spectroscopic pipeline;
-  improved galaxy redshift estimation algorithms, reducing catastrophic failures by ∼30%.*
+- *Developer and support scientist for the DESI’s redshift fitter pipeline; improved redshift estimation algorithms, reducing catastrophic failures by ∼30%.*

-- *Contributed to high-impact DESI collaboration papers, while also initiating independent science projects within and outside the collaboration.*
+- *Contributed to high-impact DESI collaboration papers, while also initiating and reviewing independent science projects within and outside the collaboration.*

 Sep 2018 - Jul 2022: PhD Fellow, Max Planck Institute for Astrophysics, Garching, Germany

-- *Conducted extensive studies on the gas distribution in the circumgalactic and intracluster medium using data from SDSS and DESI.*
+- *Conducted extensive studies on the gas distribution in the circumgalactic and intracluster medium using data from SDSS and the legacy imaging survey.*

-- *Developed the quasar absorber finder, [qsoabsfind](https://github.com/abhi0395/qsoabsfind), a tool used for detecting and analyzing metal absorbers in quasar spectra.*
+- *Developed the quasar absorber finder, [qsoabsfind](https://github.com/abhi0395/qsoabsfind), a tool used for detecting and analyzing metal absorbers in low-resolution quasar spectra.*

 Sep 2017 - Jul 2018: UGC - JRF[^1], National Institute of Advanced
 Studies, Bangalore, India